-US military investigates operation that reportedly killed 30 Afghan civilians
+US military: Afghan civilians likely killed

 The troops came under fire during what the US military said this week was a mission to train, advise and assist its Afghan partners in clearing a Taliban position and disrupting the organization's operations in Kunduz district.

-"On behalf of all of US Forces- Afghanistan ... today's loss is heartbreaking and we offer our deepest condolences to the families and friends of our service members who lost their lives today," Nicholson said in a statement Thursday.
+"On behalf of all of US Forces-Afghanistan, today's loss is heartbreaking and we offer our deepest condolences to the families and friends of our service members who lost their lives today," Nicholson said in a statement Thursday.

 US Defense Secretary Ash Carter said he was saddened by the casualties.